 Poetry Reading and Artist Talk at the Reach

-Communitas Supportive Care Society is hosting a Poetry Reading and Artist Talk at the Reach Gallery Museum Abbotsford on Thursday, May 3rd at 7 pm.
+Communitas Supportive Care Society hosted a Poetry Reading and Artist Talk at the Reach Gallery Museum Abbotsford on Thursday, May 3rd at 7 pm.

-The event celebrates the works of all those who have contributed to the Hear and See: Poetry and Art for Mental Health exhibit that is currently on display at the Reach until May 6th.
+The event celebrated the works of all those who contributed to the Hear and See: Poetry and Art for Mental Health exhibit that was on display at the Reach from March 6th until May 6th.
 The exhibit paired fourteen poets with fourteen artists.
 Each poet wrote a poem about their experience with mental illness and was then paired with an artist who interpreted that poem visually.
-Everyone who took part in the exhibit has some lived experience with mental illness.
+Everyone who took part in the exhibit had some lived experience with mental illness.

 Miya Fontaine, poet, was paired with Judy Craig, artist.
 Miya has lived with mental health challenges since she was a teenager.
 Judy lives with an acquired brain injury she received as a result of concussion.
 Both see their art form as a way to give voice and expression to what is happening within them.